suorm/p4lab/README.md

-A tool for musicians and composers who use stringed instruments that are tuned in perfect fourths.
+A tool for musicians and composers who use stringed instruments that are tuned in regular tunings.